GillianTrethewey/GillianTrethewey/README.md

 I am a self-taught software engineer formally trained as a Civil engineer and teacher.
 I love programming, quilting, and my side gig is teaching police officers to pass their mathematics and language testing and interviews.
 I know HTML, CSS, some Python, some Ruby, and some JS, PHP, and SQL.
 Working on projects to develop expertise at deeper levels.

 I've been coding on the web since 2014.
-This has included making membership e-commerce websites for clients, creating and maintaining my own teaching website at https://cognitiveresults.com, as well as working for another developer doing CBT along with junior retainer work with clients.
+This has included making membership e-commerce websites for clients, creating and maintaining my own teaching website at https://cognitiveresults.com, as well as working for another developer doing CBT along with retainer work with clients.

 I'm levelling up my skills to include PHP, JS, React, Ruby, SQL, PHP, and Python.
 I have completed COMP200 and Java at Athabasca University.
 I'm working through several courses daily to level up the rest of the skills.